Scifabric/pybossa/doc/install.rst

 Migrating Your Old DB Records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Previously, HTML was supported as the default option for the long_description
+In versions prior to v0.2.3, HTML was supported as the default option for the
-field in apps.
-In new versions of PyBossa, Markdown has been adopted as the
+'long_description' field in apps.
+In new versions of PyBossa, Markdown has been
-default option.
-However, you can use HTML instead of Markdown by modifying the
+adopted as the default option.
+However, you can use HTML instead of Markdown
-default PyBossa theme or using your own forked from the default one.
+by modifying the default PyBossa theme or using your own forked from the default
+one.

 If you were have been using PyBossa for a while you may have apps in your
-database whose long_description is in HTML format.
-Hence, if you are using the default
+database whose 'long_description' is in HTML format.
+Hence, if you are using the
-theme for PyBossa you will no longer see them rendered as HTML and may have some
+default theme for PyBossa you will no longer see them rendered as HTML and may
-issues.
+have some issues.

-In order to fix this issue, you can run a simple script to convert all the DB app's
+In order to avoid this, you can run a simple script to convert all the DB app's
-long_description field from HTML to Markdown, just by running the following
+'long_description' field from HTML to Markdown, just by running the following
 commands::

   pip install -r requirements.txt